AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphlql-api-content-fragments.md

 # GraphQL API for use with Content Fragments {#graphql-api-for-use-with-content-fragments}

+The GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.

 ## The GraphQL API {#graphql-api}

 *"GraphQL is a data query language and specification developed internally by Facebook in 2012 before being publicly open sourced in 2015.
 It provides an alternative to REST-based architectures with the purpose of increasing developer productivity and minimizing amounts of data transferred.
 GraphQL is used in production by hundreds of organizations of all sizes..."* See [GraphQL Foundation](https://foundation.graphql.org/).